Trevor Pinnock: Early life

 Trevor Pinnock was born in Canterbury, the second of four siblings.
 His grandfather had played in the Canterbury Silver Band.
 His father was Kenneth Alfred Thomas Pinnock.
 At the time of Trevor's birth he was teaching History at the local grammar school.
-He went in to publishing two years after Trevor's birth.
+He went into publishing two years after Trevor's birth.
 His mother, Joyce Edith, née Muggleton, was an amateur singer.
 In Canterbury, the Pinnock family lived near the pianist Ronald Smith, from whose sister Pinnock had piano lessons.
 He became a chorister at Canterbury Cathedral when he was seven, attending the choir school from 1956 to 1961 and subsequently Simon Langton Grammar School for Boys.
 After receiving instruction in piano and organ, he served as a church organist; by the time he was 15, he began to play the harpsichord.
 At age 19, he won a Foundation Scholarship to the Royal College of Music to study organ and he also studied harpsichord, winning prizes for performance on both instruments.
 His teachers were Ralph Downes and Millicent Silver.
 A strong early influence was Gustav Leonhardt, though he did not study with him.